Ross-Ward/EDTECH/edtechobsidian/Edtech/6 - Full Notes/Emergent AI Architectures for European EdTech_ HDC, PSO, and LCMs.md

 ## 2. Technical Analysis of HDC, PSO, and LCMs
 ### 2.1 Hyperdimensional Computing (HDC)
 HDC represents data as high-dimensional binary or bipolar hypervectors (e.g., 10,000 dimensions), using XOR operations to encode and compare information [16].
-The provided code implements HDC for the XOR problem, achieving 100% accuracy by:
+The provided code implements HDC for the XOR problem, achieving High accuracy by:

 - **Generating Hypervectors**: Random binary vectors for features (e.g., `x1`, `x2`) are created, ensuring orthogonality.
 - **Encoding Samples**: Features are combined via component-wise multiplication, producing a sample hypervector.